We know that being a co-op board member can be a big task. We’re here to help. Here are 10 tips to help you on the board.

 For example, raising housing charges may negatively impact you individually as a member of a housing co-operative, but the increase may be necessary for the health of the organization.
 As a co-op board member, you should make the right choice.

 Everyone around a board table comes from different backgrounds and brings with them a variety of experiences and ideals.
 Recognizing and confronting our own biases will contribute to better decision-making and, in turn, better organizations.

 Being a (good) director is a lot of work

 Helping to run an organization takes a significant commitment.
 However, it’s not always clear just how much (often unpaid) work is involved.
-Serving on a board of directors, especially if you want to be the kind of director who contributes to discussions and makes meaningful decisions, is tough.
+Serving on a board of directors, especially if you want to be the kind of co-op board member who contributes to discussions and makes meaningful decisions, is tough.

 If you join a board, expect to spent time reading meeting documents, engaging stakeholders, networking and promoting the organization, and researching or exploring ideas.
 All this will take some time but can lead to positive outcomes and better results from your organization.

 Diversity enriches decision-making